brotzeit/rustic/README.md

 some toolchains when clippy isn't installed.
 If you have problems try it with `rustup component add --toolchain nightly clippy`.

+### Commands

-Use `rustic-cargo-clippy` to view the results in a derived compilation mode.
+- `rustic-cargo-clippy`     to view the results in a derived compilation mode
+- `rustic-cargo-clippy-fix` run 'clippy fix' using `rustic-cargo-clippy-fix-args` the default value is "--allow-dirty"

 ### Flycheck